Shagshag/prestashop-documentation/CustomizationCore.md

 * Visibility: **public**
 * This property is **static**.
-* This property is defined in classes\Customization.php line 49
+* This property is defined in [classes/Customization.php line 49](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Customization.php#49)

 ### $webserviceParameters